If you want to add a tiny fish with gorgeous coloration and tons of personality, then the Chili Rasbora is the fish for you.

 Being timid in nature they are more suited to a calm environment and are often the only fish species in the tank.

-Chili Rasbora are very peaceful and will never nip the fins of other fish.
+Chili Rasbora is very peaceful and will never nip the fins of other fish.

 You will need to be very careful if they are in a community tank to make sure they are not stressed.